Now booking · Friday consults

 You are sitting back in the chair, the light angled just right, the room quiet enough to hear the soft rhythm of instruments being prepared.
 This is not the old dental visit you remember.
 Not the rushed one.
 Not the one where you felt like a tooth number instead of a person.

 Modern dentistry has changed.
 At The Brentwood Dentist, that change is not just about better machines or brighter smiles.
 It is about experience meeting technology.
-It is about what happens when a practitioner with thirty-five years of clinical experience and twenty years in Brentwood uses modern dental science to help you keep your teeth longer, restore what has been lost, and make smarter decisions before pain forces your hand.
+It is about what happens when a practitioner with over thirty years of clinical experience and over twenty-five years in Brentwood uses modern dental science to help you keep your teeth longer, restore what has been lost, and make smarter decisions before pain forces your hand.

 That is the real wonder.